-Costimulatory molecules, in particularly B7/CD28 super family, has been extensively studied recently.
-A number of new members have been discovered and characterized, including B7/CD28, B7/CTLA4, and most recently PD-L/PD-I, B7H / ICOS, OX40 / OX40L, Tim3L /Tim3.
-As we have know that B7/ CTLA4, PD-L /PD-I, and Tim3L /Tim3 interactions provide a negative signal to the T cell, inhibit T cell activation and IL-2 production, induce tolerance.
-On the other hand, B7/CD28, B7H/ICOS, and OX40/ OX40L interactions provide a positive signal to the T cells, promote T cell proliferation and IL-2 production, induce immunity.

-We are going to further target on these costimulatory molecules to precisely assess which signal is critical for liver tolerance induction and rejection.
-These studies on the role of these new accessory molecules and their effect on liver tolerance, activated T cell apoptosis, and possible promotion of T regulatory cells may provide a guide for a trial of DC, or antibody, or gene based therapy in patients receiving organ transplants.
+T cell activation requires two distinct signals: Signal I is antigen specific, mediated via the T cell receptors, and delivered in the context of donor MHC class II; Signal 2, the costimulatory signal, is not antigen specific.
+Costimulatory molecules, in particular the B7/CD28 super family, have recently been extensively studied.
+A number of new members have been discovered and characterized, including B7/ CD28, B7/ CTLA4, CD40/CD40L, and most recently PD-L/ PD-I, B7H / ICOS, OX40L /OX40, 4-IBBL/4-IBB, CD30L/ CD30, and Tim3L /Tim3.
+It has already been known that B7/CTLA4, PD-L/PD-I, and Tim3L /Tim3 interactions provide a negative signal to the T cell, inhibit T cell activation and IL-2 production, and expression profiles of those genes and the outcome of the allografts.
+These studies on the role of these new accessory molecules and their effect on tolerance induction, activated T cell apoptosis, and possible promotion of Treg may provide crucial implications for designing a target for a trial of DC, antibody, or gene based therapy in patients receiving organ transplants.